 Through the Blueye App, it is now possible to change the Wi-Fi settings on the Surface Unit.
-If you can't remember the password for Surface Unit, simply press the reset button under the blue rubber lid once to reset the password.
+If you can't remember the password for the Surface Unit, simply press the reset button under the blue rubber lid once to reset the password.
 Press and hold the reset button for 15 seconds to reset all settings including the SSID (Wi-Fi name) on the Surface Unit.

 The available settings are: